pvolyntsev/phalcon-cli/docs/InputArgumentInputOption.md

 ## Arguments

-The `InputArgument` class allows you to set expected and get given arguments, arguments are defined as any parameter after the `task:action` text.
+The `\Danzabar\CLI\Input\InputArgument` class allows you to set expected and get given arguments, arguments are defined as any parameter after the `task:action` text.
 Your task classes can define expected arguments, by using a method called `setup` like so

 	Class Argument extends Task
 	{